stealjs/steal-tools/doc/types/transform-options.md

 Module names and their dependencies that match the strings in the array are not included.
-The following will not include "can/construct" and all of its dependencies:
+The following will not include "can/construct", and all of its dependencies:

     transform("can/component",{ignore: ["can/construct"]});

-@option {Boolean} [removeDevelopmentCode=true] By default, removes code in between comments like:
+@option {Boolean} [removeDevelopmentCode=true] By default, removes code in between comments, like:

     //!steal-remove-start
     REMOVE.THIS;